Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 We arrived on the island, in Vila Abrao, and we looked for accommodation.

-a beach at a good price.
+Hostels were full but we found a guesthouse.
 The nice thing was that Vila Abrao,

-the only small town of Ilha Grande, was devoid of cars: the
+the only small town of Ilha Grande, had no cars: the

 promenade, where you could find most hotels and restaurants,

 was simply the beach.
 For long stretches there wasn't

 even the sidewalk: you left the hotel and you immediately put your feet

 on the sand.
 Also in the rest of the island there were paths, and not roads: